Sean Bean Discusses The Unaired Original ‘Game Of Thrones’ Pilot

-Over the years, fans have wondered about the previously filmed but unaired pilot episode of HBO’s Game of Thrones.
+Over the years, fans have wondered about the previously filmed, but unaired pilot episode of HBO’s Game of Thrones.
 But now, Sean Bean, who played Ned Stark in the first season of Game of Thrones, has opened up and revealed details of the original pilot of the hit epic fantasy series.

 As previously reported by The Inquisitr, a mysterious pilot episode of Game of Thrones was filmed but never aired.
 In fact, it is believed that the show’s creators disliked the episode so much that they rewrote Episode 1 and reshot the entire episode.
 This is the pilot episode that fans know and love today.
 While there were some changes, little is known about the content of this original pilot episode.
 Now, Sean Bean has broken his silence on the first draft.